Federated Domain Generalization: A Survey: Methodologies: A Survey

-\paragraph{Zero and few-shot adaption} Zero-shot and few-shot adaptation techniques address data scarcity and enhance model generalization, enabling models to perform effectively on tasks or domains with limited or no explicit training data, and improving adaptability to new scenarios.
-In FDG, zero-shot and few-shot adaptation techniques aim to enhance model generalization across distributed domains,
+\paragraph{Zero-shot and few-shot adaption} \hlyellow{Zero-shot and few-shot adaptation techniques tackle data scarcity and bolster model generalization.
+These methods empower models to function effectively in tasks or domains with minimal or no explicit training data, thereby enhancing adaptability to novel scenarios.} In FDG, zero-shot and few-shot adaptation techniques aim to enhance model generalization across distributed domains,

-Yang \textit{et al.} \cite{yangclient} introduced zero-shot adaptation with estimated statistics to solve the challenges of FDG, where the zero-shot adapter helps the learned global model to directly bridge a large domain gap between seen and unseen clients at inference time.
-Huang \textit{et al.} \cite{huang2022few} tackled the challenge of few-shot model-agnostic federated learning by introducing a framework that leverages public datasets to improve performance despite limited private data while addressing problems such as inconsistent labels and domain gaps through model-agnostic federated learning and latent embedding adaptation.
+Yang \textit{et al.} \cite{yangclient} introduced zero-shot adaptation with estimated statistics to solve the difficulties of FDG, where the zero-shot adapter facilitates the learned global model in directly bridging a significant domain gap between seen and unseen clients during inference. \hlyellow{Huang \textit{et al.}\mbox{\cite{huang2022few}} tackled the issues of few-shot, model-agnostic FL by unveiling a framework that utilizes public datasets to enhance performance in the face of limited private data.
+This approach effectively navigates issues like inconsistent labels and domain gaps by employing model-agnostic FL techniques and latent embedding adaptation.}

-Zero-shot and few-shot adaptation techniques in FDG address domain shifts, and privacy concerns, improving the performance of FL in real-world scenarios with limited data access and distribution constraints.
+\hlyellow{Zero-shot and few-shot adaptation techniques in FDG tackle domain shifts and privacy concerns, thereby enhancing the performance of FL in real-world scenarios characterized by limited data access and distribution constraints.}

 \paragraph{Adversarial domain adaptation} Adversarial domain adaptation (ADA) can also be applied in FDG, where the goal is to learn models that can generalize well across multiple domains without explicitly sharing data.
-In this scenario, each domain has its own data distribution and potentially different labeling conventions or data biases.
+In this scenario, each domain has its data distribution and potentially different labeling conventions or data biases.